 Logitech K800 Build Quality

 As with everything you buy, you do get what you pay for.
 Coming in at nearly £80 ($150USD) it would be disappointing if the keyboard felt cheap but as always Logitech has over-delivered with an extremely good product.

 For those of you who prefer a laptop-style keyboard where the keys don’t stand so tall like many of the mechanical keyboards on the market then you will love the Logitech K800 wireless keyboard.
 The key height means it’s easy to touch type, and they don’t make a huge thump either when you press each key – it’s an extremely well-balanced keyboard.

 Logitech K800 practical Usage

-The reason for me ordering a new keyboard for my computer was because I had spent a long time developing websites on a Mac mini, after moving back to Windows using a terrible Razer Lycosa keyboard which is honestly the worst keyboard I have ever used I was finding it hard to adjust.
-At the end of a long day coding my knuckles and fingers hurt, and I was constantly mispressing keys.
+The reason for me ordering a new keyboard for my computer was that I had spent a long time developing websites on a Mac mini, after moving back to Windows using a terrible Razer Lycosa keyboard which is honestly the worst keyboard I have ever used I was finding it hard to adjust.
+At the end of a long day coding my knuckles and fingers hurt, and I was constantly mis-pressing keys.

 Logitech’s K800 has been a great replacement for my old keyboard, allowing me to touch-type freely and code once again for extended periods of time.
 If you’re a developer or writer then this is the keyboard for you!

-Gaming performance from the K800 is also surprisingly good considering it is a wireless keyboard that are notorious for a little latency when pressing keys however, Logitech has excelled and provided solid response times when keys are pressed, I had zero problems playing CS:GO.
+Gaming performance from the K800 is also surprisingly good considering it is a wireless keyboard that is notorious for a little latency when pressing keys however, Logitech has excelled and provided solid response times when keys are pressed, I had zero problems playing CS:GO.

 The last Logitech product I owned was their G5 gaming mouse; that was a beautiful piece of hardware and this is no exception.
 As long as you don’t skimp too much you can never go wrong with a Logitech Keyboard or mouse.
 The K800 illuminated keyboard is no exception.
 This is the perfect keyboard if you spend lots of time typing at your desk or simply want to keep your desk clean.